Campbell's: Health issues

 Many canned soups, including Campbell's condensed and chunky varieties, contain relatively high quantities of sodium and thus are not desirable for those on low-sodium diets.
-However, Campbell's Chunky, Healthy Request and other soups, as well as their V-8 and Tomato juices, are claimed by Campbell's to contain reduced sodium levels.
+However, Campbell's Chunky, Healthy Request and other soups, as well as their V-8 and tomato juices, are claimed by Campbell's to contain reduced sodium levels.

-In fall 2007, Campbell's was awarded a Certificate of Excellence, for their efforts in lowering sodium levels, from Blood Pressure Canada.
+In the fall of 2007, Campbell's was awarded a Certificate of Excellence from Blood Pressure Canada for their efforts in lowering sodium levels.

-By autumn 2009, Campbell's claimed it had lowered the sodium content in 50% of its soups range.

-In March 2010, this claim was challenged.
-ABC News reported that the low-sodium variety of Campbell soup in fact contains the same amount of sodium as the regular variety, and that Campbell's Healthy Request soup contains more fat than the regular variety.
+By the fall of 2009, Campbell's claimed it had lowered the sodium content in 50% of its soups range.
+In March 2010, this claim was challenged; ABC News reported that the low-sodium variety of Campbell soup in fact contained the same amount of sodium as the regular variety, and that Campbell's Healthy Request soup contained more fat than the regular variety.
+In July 2011, citing sinking sales, the company increased the salt content of its products again.

-In December 2009, Consumer Reports found that major canned food companies including Campbell's Soup had tinned products which had bisphenol A (BPA) levels over 100 ppb in some cases; the testing revealed that just one serving of canned food would exceed an expert's recommendation for daily exposure (0.2 micrograms per kg body weight per day).
+In December 2009, Consumer Reports found that major canned food companies including Campbell's Soup were producing tinned products with bisphenol A (BPA) levels over 100 ppb in some cases; the testing revealed that just one serving of canned food would exceed an expert's recommendation for daily exposure (0.2 micrograms per kg body weight per day).

-In July 2011, citing sinking sales, and a combination of: "consumer views and choices" and having "found no connection between sodium consumption and negative health outcomes" they increased the salt contents again.

 GMO

-Throughout 2012, Campbell's contributed $500,000 to a $46 million political campaign known as "The Coalition Against The Costly Food Labeling Proposition, sponsored by Farmers and Food Producers" This organization was set up to oppose a citizens' initiative, known as Proposition 37, demanding mandatory labeling of foods containing genetically modified ingredients sold in California.
+Throughout 2012, Campbell's contributed $500,000 to a $46 million political campaign known as "the Coalition Against the Costly Food Labeling Proposition, sponsored by farmers and food producers".
+This organization was set up to oppose a citizens' initiative, known as Proposition 37, demanding mandatory labeling of foods containing genetically modified ingredients sold in California.

 In January 2016, the company decided to support mandatory labeling and announced they would label their products that contained GMO additives.

 Brands

 Campbell's owns numerous brands that it markets worldwide.
-Among these are:
+Among these are the following:

 Campbell's

 The company's flagship brand and the Campbell's name is used to market soups, sauces, and canned meals.
-Product lines under the Campbell's brand include:
+Product lines under the brand include: